zachvalenta/jvns.ca/source/_posts/2016-06-30-why-do-we-use-the-linux-kernels-tcp-stack.markdown

 >  The key to better networking scalability, says Van, is to get rid of locking and shared data as much as possible, and to make sure that as much processing work as possible is done on the CPU where the application is running.
 It is, he says, simply the end-to-end principle in action yet again.
 This principle, which says that all of the intelligence in the network belongs at the ends of the connections, doesn't stop at the kernel.
 It should continue, pushing as much work as possible out of the core kernel and toward the actual applications.

+### how does Seastar work?

+That fast networking framework Seastar from before is written using something from Intel called [DPDK](http://dpdk.org/).
+The deal with DPDK seems to be that it's a network card driver and some libraries, but instead of it giving you packets through interrupts (asynchronously), instead it polls the network card and say "do you have a packet yet? now? now? now?".

+This makes sense to me because in general if you always have new events to process, then polling is faster (because you basically don't have to wait).
+Here's some documentation about the [poll mode driver](http://dpdk.org/doc/guides-16.04/prog_guide/poll_mode_drv.html) and an [example of a DPDK] application.

+I think with DPDK you can write networking applications that work entirely in userspace with no system calls.
+[Cory Benfield](https://twitter.com/Lukasaoz/status/748853883703820293) explained a bunch of these things to me.

 ### open source stuff right now: pretty specific

 As far as I can tell, there aren't any available general purpose open source userspace TCP/IP stacks available.
 There are a few specialized ones, but this does not seem to exist right now.
+But people seem to be interested in the topic!

 ### some more links